sunilson/My-Ticker/README.md

 The interface should be as consistent as possible, so I didn't use the default camera app of the user, which looks and behaves differently on every smartphone.
 I used the Android Library CameraKit, which works great in most use-cases.
 More here: <a href="https://github.com/gogopop/CameraKit-Android">CameraKit</a>

+## Channels

+Every user has a channel with a profile and a title picture.
+There viewers can see all livetickers of the user and more info about the user.

 ## Cloud functions

 Every user input is handled via the Firebase cloud functions, which are functions that run in a Node.js enviroment.
 They operate independent of each other and can be triggered via HTTPS or a database event.
 I use a Queue system with the realtime database to trigger the functions and for example create a new liveticker (user posts new liveticker data to queue in database, function sanitizes/validates the input, creates the liveticker if everything is in order and posts a success or error result in the database).